High Time For Tea | Tips for an Elegant Afternoon Refreshment

 - Plates: Appetizer, dessert, or salad plate is the appropriate size.
 The plates can match or, as many hosts and hostesses do, you can combine a lovely assortment of vintage-inspired pieces.

 - Tea cups and saucers: Mix and match—even the cups and saucers can be different patterns.
 But, no mugs allowed.
+Check out this delightful porcelain tea set here!

 - Serving bowls: If you are including creams and a curd (such as a lemon or lime curd), small glass or crystal bowls make lovely serving dishes.